wiloon/blog/content/post/archive-2/2017-06-15-hbase-site-xml.md

 hbase.thrift.minWorkerThreads

-The &#8220;core size&#8221; of the thread pool.
+The "core size&#8221; of the thread pool.
 New threads are created on every connection until this many threads are created.

 Default: 16